ameroyer/reading-notes/_posts/representation_learning/2019-04-29-neural_discrete_representation_learning.markdown

 The proposed model is mostly  compared to the standard continuous `VAE` framework.
 It seems to achieve similar log-likelihood and sample quality, while taking advantage of the discrete latent space.
 In particular
 For ImageNet for instance, they consider $$K = 512$$ latent codes with dimensions $$1$$.
 The output of the fully-convolutional encoder $$z_e$$ is a feature map of size $$32 \times 32 \times 1$$ which is then quantized *pixel-wise*.
 Interestingly, the model still performs well when using a powerful decoder (here, PixelCNN <span class="citations">[2]</span>) which seems to indicate it does not suffer from *posterior collapse* as strongly as the standard continuous `VAE`.

-A second set of experiments tackles the problem of audio modelling.
+A second set of experiments tackles the problem of audio modeling.
 The performance of the model are once again satisfying.
 Furthermore, it does seem like the discrete latent space actually captures relevant characteristics of the input data structure, although this is a purely qualitative observation.

 ---